lucarossi9/DNA_binding_site_prediction/code/README.md

 The Code directory also contains several helper files which hold functions that are essential for our project.
 Namely We have the following files:

 #### preprocessing_helper.py
-This file contains essential helper functions,required by numerous files:<br><br>
+This file contains essential helper functions,required by the notebooks in the preprocessing phase:<br><br>
 1.**split_importance(x, y, importance_boundary=0.7)**: The function is used to split the data into a representative, equally unbalanced train, test and validation set<br>
 2.**split_outliers(threshold, scores)**: The function is used to find the indices of the outliers<br>
 3.**Anomaly_Detection_Isolation_Forests(x, change_split=False)**: The function performs an outlier detection using random forest algorithm<br>